-Holders of club and catering club licenses may allow members to purchase alcohol on the licensed premises, but only if a meal is also purchased, either by the customer or, if the customer is part of a group, by someone that is part of the group.
+If the club or catering club has an exterior licensed premises, it may allow members to purchase alcohol on the outside licensed premises, but only if a meal is also purchased, either by the customer or, if the customer is part of a group, by someone that is part of the group.
 Also, the occupancy limitations and social distancing limitations set forth above must be adhered to.
 Further, clubs and catering clubs cannot sell any alcohol for off-premises consumption.
 Therefore, if a club does not sell food, either directly or through a concessionaire, it cannot utilize its liquor license.

-Further, all sales of alcohol for on-premises consumption must end by 11:00 pm.
-All patrons must finish their alcoholic beverages by midnight.
+Further, all sales of alcohol for outside on-premises consumption must end by 11:00 pm. and all patrons must finish their alcoholic beverages by midnight.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.